 Typical training trajectories of neural networks can be categorized into four training regimes \cite{Kalra2023PhaseDO}, as shown in \Cref{fig:four_regimes}(a, d):

-\begin{itemize}[align=right,itemindent=2em,labelsep=2pt,labelwidth=1em,leftmargin=0pt] \item[(T1)] \textbf{Early time transient:} This corresponds to the first few steps of training.
-At small learning rates ($\eta < \nicefrac{c_{\text{loss}}}{\lambda^H_0}$), loss and sharpness decrease monotonically.
-At larger learning rates ($\eta > \nicefrac{c_{\text{loss}}}{\lambda_0^H}$), training catapults out of the initial basin, temporarily increasing the loss, and finally converges to a flatter region \cite{Lewkowycz2020TheLL}.
+(T1) \textit{Early time transient:} This corresponds to the first few steps of training.
+At small learning rates ($\eta < \eta_{\text{loss}}$), loss and sharpness decrease monotonically.
+At larger learning rates ($\eta > \eta_{\text{loss}}$), training catapults out of the initial basin, temporarily increasing the loss, and finally converges to a flatter region \cite{Lewkowycz2020TheLL}.
 By the end of this regime, sharpness has decreased from initialization for all learning rates, and more substantially at larger learning rates.
-A rich phase diagram, including a sharpness catapult effect, can be mapped out \cite{Kalra2023PhaseDO}.